Freaky-coder05/animepahe-cli/README.md

 ## ⚠️ Beta Notice

 This is a **beta version** and may encounter issues during operation.
 The current version has the following limitations:
-- Some episodes may fail, but retrying that episode always work.
 - No support for selected quality, it will always select max available quality in JPN audio.
 - Download via cli tool is not yet implementd, but direct links can be saved to links.txt
 - Zip feature is not yet available